 The pair have always been forward thinking, advocates for California growers and dedicated to helping others.
 Peltier was one of the first in the area to certify 100% of their vineyards sustainable by the Lodi Rules program and one of the first in the state to install a worm farm to treat the winery's process water.
 As Chairman of the California Association of Winegrape Growers and President of the Lodi Winegrape Commission, Rod has promoted the grape growing industry both locally and across the country.
 The success and improvement of California agriculture will forever be a driving force in Rodney’s life.
 Gayla has dedicated much of her life to the community as a member and past president of Children's Home of Stockton and an active volunteer for the American Cancer Society.
 Her warmth and hospitality are the heart of the winery.

 When they get the chance, Rod & Gayla love to skip town and explore the world, one bottle of wine at a time, no glass required.
 Because sometimes, you're on a train in Singapore with a bottle of wine and no cup.
-But an empty water bottle, your wife's nail file and some determination ensure that no one goes thirsty!
+But with an empty water bottle, a nail file and some determination, no one goes thirsty!

 Gianni Abate | HEAD WINEMAKER

 Gianni grew up on his family's asparagus farm in California’s Central Valley.
 He attended the University of the Pacific with aspirations of becoming a pharmacist.
 After working as a lab technician without a clear career path, Gianni found himself working in the laboratories of several San Joaquin County wineries.
 It was in these wine labs that Gianni was exposed to the joys of wine making.
 This experience sparked his ambition to make world-class wines for the past 25 years.